 The bad news is that while this big win sustained me for a while, the game still ate my bank quicker than I thought possible.

 It’s a six reel game, which gives the player 4,096 lines.
 Playing Raging Rhino online the maximum stake available was £12, with the minimum set at 40p, so a good range of bets to choose from.
 As usual, the play runs from left to right as you look at the screen, so you know pretty quickly if you’re onto a losing spin.

-Casino sites with Rhino’s Rage slots free on mobile.
+Mobile sites with Rhino’s Rage slots.

 Rhino’s Rage Bonus Game

 In the top right-hand corner of the play board, you’ll find a menu which allows you to set your bet, a paytable detailing what will win you what, options like sound on or off, the rules and an auto-spin that lets you set and forget for between five and one hundred spins.